Philosophy of religion: Religious experience

 According to C. B. Martin, "there are no tests agreed upon to establish genuine experience of God and distinguish it decisively from the ungenuine", and therefore all that religious experiences can establish is the reality of these psychological states.

 Naturalistic explanations for religious experiences are often seen as undermining their epistemic value.
 Explanations such as the fear of death, suggestion, infantile regression, sexual frustration, neurological anomalies ("it's all in the head") as well as the socio-political power that having such experiences might grant to a mystic have been put forward.
-More recently, some argued that religious experiences are caused by cognitive misattributions.
+More recently, some argued that religious experiences are caused by cognitive misattributions akin to hallucinations, although this was denied by others.
 A contrary position was taken by Bertrand Russell who compared the veridical value of religious experiences to the hallucinations of a drunk person: "From a scientific point of view, we can make no distinction between the man who eats little and sees heaven and the man who drinks much and sees snakes.
 Each is in an abnormal physical condition, and therefore has abnormal perceptions."
 However, as William L. Rowe notes:

 The hidden assumption in Russell's argument is that bodily and mental states that interfere with reliable perceptions of the physical world also interfere with reliable perceptions of a spiritual world beyond the physical, if there is such a spiritual world to be perceived.
 Perhaps this assumption is reasonable, but it certainly is not obviously true.